-The GCC Rules and Regulations for Seaports specifies that certain information must be received by the Port Management, either directly or through the vessel's agents before that vessel arrives at the port and notification of ETA 5 days, 2 days, and 1 day prior to arrival.
+The GCC Rules and Regulations for Seaports specifies that certain information must be received by the Port Management, either directly or through the vessel's agents before that vessel arrives at the port and notification of ETA 72 hours, 48 hours, and 24 hours prior to arrival.
 Vessels which fail to comply with this requirement may be delayed and/or subject to a fine as laid down in the rules and regulations.